felixdtrudel/felixdtrudel.github.io/about.md

 nav: true
 ---

-More information about me coming soon.
+More information about me coming soon

 [Back to homepage](https://felixdtrudel.github.io)